TammyDahl/RecipeRecommendationApp/README.md

 # Simply Cooking: Recipe Recommendation App
+Collaborative Project | SDSU CS 549 – Artificial Intelligence

 Team Members: Pascal Reich, Tammy Dahl, Jordan Isaiah Espiritu, Evan Tardiff, Dylan Murphy, Jwann Sy

 ## Description

-Our AI Project is an AI Generated Recommendations for Recipes.
-Its purpose is to provide a program that can suggests recipes for users based on the ingredients or the type of recipe that is being searched.
-Based on the selections, the program will use AI algorithms, such as Word2Vec, K-Mean Clusters, and Cosine Similarity to compare similarity with other recipes and provide more personalized suggestions
+This group project was developed for SDSU’s Artificial Intelligence course and focused on building a recipe recommendation system that provides users with personalized meal suggestions based on selected ingredients or search preferences.
+Our team used structured recipe and ingredient data, applied Word2Vec to generate semantic vector embeddings, and implemented K-Means clustering and Cosine Similarity to identify relevant recipe matches.

+Beyond model implementation, we focused on improving user experience through relevant and interpretable suggestions—translating raw data into insights that support personalized decision-making.
+This project demonstrates experience working with real-world data, applying unsupervised learning techniques, and designing data-driven systems that align closely with user needs—skills that directly support data analytics, customer insights, and product-facing data roles.

 ## Installation